 The Carbon Capture to Concrete Process

 Once the CO2 is bound in mineral form within the concrete, it is stored indefinitely—for decades, or most likely centuries.
-If that CO2 is pulled from the air, the concrete produced removes CO2 and binds it through mineralization, allowing CarbonCure to generate CO2 removal credits and to sell a marquis product.
-Heirloom gets the revenues from CO2 sales, and the voluntary carbon market gets new supplies of valid, durable CO2 removal credits.
+If that CO2 is pulled from the air, the concrete produced removes CO2 and binds it through mineralization, resulting in permanent CO2 removal and enabling the generation of new supplies of valid, durable CO2 removal credits for the voluntary carbon market.

 To be clear, these are small volumes—at best a few tons of CO2.
 By comparison, a large cement plant emits 5-10 million tons of CO2 each year!
 Also, the life cycle of cement and concrete is not zeroed out through this process.
 However, the combined reductions and removals of CO2 from the two processes are substantial—up to 30% of the total in concrete production.
 It also creates a tantalizing possibility: If the upstream emissions of cement and concrete can be reduced through other means (e.g., alternative fuels, new processes, CO2 capture and storage), then the CarbonCure-Heirloom process would create climate-restorative building materials—new CO2 minerals that bind CO2 pulled from the air.